Twarner491/TeddyWarner.org/docs/Projects/ProjectPortfolioSite.md

 pip install mkdocs-material
 ```
 This will install all dependencies needed to run a static site with [MKdocs](https://www.mkdocs.org/), as well as the [MKdocs Material Theme](https://squidfunk.github.io/mkdocs-material/).

+???+ warning "Note for Fab Academy Students"

+    The *MKdocs Material* theme is paired with the *mkdocs-git-revision-date-localized-plugin* by default in your Fab Academy student repo.
+This plugin enables displaying the date of the last git modification of a page at the bottom of each page.
+To build your static site, this plugin must be installed in your local site folder with the line below ...

+    ``` yaml linenums="1"
+    pip3 install mkdocs-git-revision-date-localized-plugin
+    ```

+    However, one may opt to not use it via the removal of the line

+    ``` yaml
+    - git-revision-date-localized
+    ```

+    found under the `plugins` section of your sites *mkdocs.yml* file.

 Following this setup, I build my static site locally with the command in my site folders terminal